 $ Budget – Hotel Hal-Tur

 This family-run hotel offers contemporary accommodation and a sauna along with free Wi-Fi.
-It is located opposite popular terraces of Pamukkale.
+It is located opposite the popular terraces of Pamukkale.

 Hotel Hal-Tur has soundproofed rooms of varying sizes, each equipped with air conditioning, satellite TV, and a minibar.